-Barrier Objective Timing Responsibility Progress to Date Transportation AODA mandated that school boards annually develop individual accommodation To be completed by the end of January 2014 and then Special Education As of January 2014 schools: ensure that integrated accessible school transportation services are provided for their students; or ensure that appropriate alternative accessible transportation plans for transportation for students who require special transportation. annually at the beginning of each school year moving forward. services are provided for students with disabilities, where in the opinion of the board integrated accessible school transportation services are not possible or not the best option for a student with a disability because of the nature of the disability or safety concerns.
-(July 1, 2011) • identify students with disabilities before the commencement of each school year or during the school year, based on the needs of the student with a disability; i) develop individual school transportation plans for each student with a disability ii) detail student assistance needs for each student with a disability, and iii) include plans for individual student boarding, securement and de-boarding; • identify and communicate to the appropriate parties the roles and responsibilities of the transportation provider, the parents or guardians of the student with the disability, the operator of the
+Barrier Objective Timing Responsibility Progress to Date Barrier Transportation AODA mandated that school boards annually develop individual accommodation plans for transportation for d To be Special rds completed by Education pp the end of January 2014 n and then annually at Special Progress to Date As of January 2014 schools: ensure that integrated accessible school transportation services are provided for their students; or ensure that appropriate alternative accessible transportation services are provided for students with disabilities, where in the opinion of the board integrated accessible school transportation students who require special transportation. of each school year moving forward. services are not possible or not the best option for a student with a disability because of the nature of the disability or safety concerns.
+(July 1, 2011) identify students with disabilities before the commencement of each school year or during the school year, based on the needs of the student with a disability; i) develop individual school transportation plans for each student with a disability ii) detail student assistance needs for each student with a disability, and iii) include plans for individual student boarding, securement and de-boarding; identify and communicate to the appropriate parties the roles and responsibilities of the transportation provider, the parents or guardians of the student with the disability, the operator of the vehicle used to transport the student, appropriate school staff and the student with the disability.